-7. Central heating a.
-Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating 03/05/2011 (ii) Do you have a maintenance contract for the central heating system?
+7. Central heating Is there a central heating system in your property?
+(Note: a partial central heating system is one which does not the main rooms of the property - the main living room, the bedroom(s), the hall and the baths If you have answered yes or partial - what kind of central heating?
+(Examples: gas-fired, solid fuel, electric storage heating, gas air).
+Gas If you have answered yes, please answer the three question (i) When was your central heating system or partial central central heating system or partial central ☐ Yes ☐ No ☐ Partial ☐ system installed?
+New boiler - over a year ago Radiator - 10+ years ago (ii) Do you have a maintenance contract for the central heating system?
 If you have answered yes, please give details of the company with which you have a maintenance contract: ☐ Yes ☑ No (iii) When was your maintenance agreement last renewed?
 (Please and year). provide the month 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ⊠ Yes □ No 9.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes ☑ No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
 If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☑ No ☐ Yes ☐ No b.
 Are you aware of the existence of asbestos in your property?
 If you have answered yes, please give details: ☐ Yes ☑ No

 10. Services

 a.
-Please tick which services are connected to your property and give details of the supplied
+Pl Please tick which services are connected to your property and give details of the supplier:

 Services Connected Supplier

-Gas or liquid petroleum gas Yes Octopus Ene rgy
+Gas or liquid petroleum gas √ Octopus Ene rgy

-Water mains or private water supply Yes Scottish Water
+Water mains or private water supply ✓ Scottish Wat er

-Electricity Yes Octopus Ene ergy
+Electricity ✓ Octopus Ene rgy

-Mains drainage Yes Scottish Wat ter
+Mains drainage

-Telephone Yes Sky
+Telephone

-Cable TV or satellite Yes Sky
+Cable TV or satellite

-Broadband Yes Sky
+Broadband

-ı
+,

 b.
-Is there a septic tank system at your property? ☐ Yes If you have answered yes, please answer the two questions below: ☐ No
+Is there a septic tank system a at your property? ☐ Yes

-(iv) Do you have appropriate consents for the discharge from your septic tank?
+If you have answered yes, please answer the two questions below: (iv) Do you have appropriate consents for the discharge from your septic tank? ⊠ No

+☐ Yes ☐ No ☐ Don't Know

-(v) Do you have a mainten If you have answered yes, ple which you have a maintenance ☐ Yes ☐ No
+(v) Do you have a mainten If you have answered yes, plea which you have a maintenance ance contract for your se ase give details of the cor e contract: ☐ Yes ☐ No